Welcome to today's edition of the Rush 24-7 podcast.

 Stay with us.

-There is one thing about the Al Gore the Third story that puzzles me.
+There is one thing about the Al Gore III story that puzzles me.

-What what all these people uh pushing these hybrids, what are they not been telling us?
+All these people pushing these hybrids, what have I not been telling us?

-How in the world do you get a Toyota Prius to go a hundred miles an hour without a cliff to go over?
+How in the world do you get a Toyota Prius to go 100 miles an hour without a cliff to go over?

-How much fuel are you burning at a hundred miles?
+How much fuel are you burning at 100 miles?

-How much damage are you creating to the environment when you're driving one of these things hundred miles?
+How much damage are you creating to the environment when you're driving one of these things 100 miles?

 I thought that one of the points of having these things was that you couldn't go out there and burn up a lot of gasoline and get lousy miles per gallon statistics and so forth and so on.